xStrato/payment-context/README.md

 # payment-context
-A conceptual payment context driven by domain
+A conceptual payment context driven by domain with CQRS